-- Add in the dry ingredients (flour, salt and baking powder) and the melted chocolate and mix until a batter forms.
-Fold in the remaining 2/3 cup of chocolate chips (can omit if you prefer).
+- Add in the dry ingredients (flour, cocoa, salt and baking powder) and mix until a batter forms.
+Fold in the remaining 2/3 cup of chocolate chips.

 - Transfer to an 8×8 baking dish lined with parchment paper and spread the batter evenly.